PostNZT/dataloft-fe/README.md

 # DATALOFT

-Encrypted data drive on filecoin
+Encrypted data drive on filecoin.
 Dataloft encrypts and decrypts your data in the browser, it checks file integrity making it impossible to manipulate data file without the correct password.

 ## ARCHITECTURE OF DATALOFT